alljoyn/xmppconn/README.md

 NOTE: Before building, make sure that RAPIDJSON\_PATH and ALLJOYN\_DISTDIR environment variables, described above, are set appropriately.

-Pull the source code from the repositor into the xmppconn folder under $ROOTPATH.
+Pull the source code from the repository into the xmppconn folder under $ROOTPATH, and run "make":

     cd $ROOTPATH
     git clone https://bitbucket.org/affinegy/xmppconn.git